 We are an all-volunteer organization.
 Those answering the phone or emails generally have full-time jobs and do not have back-ups for when they are on vacation, out of town, ill, or just plain swamped with other commitments.
 We’ll do our best to respond as quickly as we can, but we ask for your understanding if you catch us at a busy time.
 Sometimes you can get a faster response to some types of questions from the Facebook group.

 What is the Great Allegheny Passage?

-The Great Allegheny Passage (GAP) rail-trail offers 135 miles of hiking and biking between Cumberland, Maryland, and Pittsburgh.
+The Great Allegheny Passage (GAP) rail-trail offers 150 miles of hiking and biking between Cumberland, Maryland, and Pittsburgh.
+It connects to the Montour Trail system in Clairton, a town southeast of Pittsburgh.
 In Cumberland, the GAP joins the C&O Canal Towpath, creating a continuous trail experience, 320 miles long, to Washington, DC.

 How can I find out more about planning a trip on the GAP?

-Are there any other lodging opportunities not listed on the ATA web site?
+Are there any other lodging opportunities not listed on the GAP web site?
 There seem to be very few options listed for the eastern half of the Montour Trail.

-Are there hotels near the trail that provide free airport limousine service?
+I am flying in to Pittsburgh with my bicycle to ride the Montour.
+Are there hotels near the Trail that provide free airport shuttle service?

 There is a hotel right at the airport, and you can get on the MTC’s Airport Connector trail that starts in the airport parking lot, linking with the Montour Trail at MP 7.8 (Enlow) — eliminating the need for a shuttle.